siobhanlgorman/favoureats/README.md

 8. Epic: Enable users to filter recipe posts to enhance UX
 * User Stories:
   * As a user I can filter all recipes by ingredient/favourite so that I can easily sort the recipes (could-have / future feature)(#22)
-9. Epic: Create recipe list page to showcase content to users
+9. Epic: Enable users to sign-in/register with Google/Facebook account
 * User Stories:
-  * As a user I can view a paginated list of recipes so that I can easily move through the list of recipes (could-have / future feature)(#33)
-10. Epic: Enable users to sign-in/register with Google/Facebook account
-* User Stories:
   * As a user I can register an account with social networks so that I can streamline my accounts (could-have / future feature)(#30)
-11. Epic: Enable users to CRUD own reviews
+10. Epic: Enable users to CRUD own reviews
 * User Stories:
   * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (could-have / complete)(#17)